 - We’ve gone backwards from promises to bring CSPAN cameras into health care legislation discussions to secrecy.
 Congress is now discussing the next draft of a bill that would replace the Affordable Care Act in secret, in a basement room.
 The bill is not online, people who see it can’t take a copy, and the Members and staffers who were present aren’t talking about it.
 Not so open.
 (Bloomberg Politics)

 - A federal judge in Manhattan ruled in favor of a freelance journalists, arguing that the NYPD may have violated the journalists first amendment rights by revoking his press credentials.
-The ruling seems particularly timely in the wake of the White House’s exclusion of news organizations from a briefing last week. ““If you exclude reporters from briefings that they otherwise have a right to attend because you don’t like their reporting, then you have engaged in viewpoint discrimination…” which is almost always unconstitutional, according to First Amendment lawyer Jameel Jaffer.
-(New York Times)
+The ruling seems particularly timely in the wake of the White House’s exclusion of news organizations from a briefing last week. ““If you exclude reporters from briefings that they otherwise have a right to attend because you don’t like their reporting, then you have engaged in viewpoint discrimination…” which is almost always unconstitutional, according to a prominent Naegeli Court Reporter.

 designing federal websites